Recalibrating binary probabilistic classifiers: Illustration

-Figure~\ref{fig:SourceVsTarget} shows\footnote{ Calculations were performed with R (R Core Team~\cite{R2024}).
+Figure~\ref{fig:1} shows\footnote{ Calculations were performed with R \citep{R2024}.
 Details of some more involved calculations are described in Appendices~\ref{se:AUCauto} and \ref{se:empDist}.
-The R-scripts can be downloaded from \href{https://www.researchgate.net/profile/Dirk-Tasche} {https://www.researchgate.net/profile/Dirk-Tasche}. } the source and target unconditional feature distributions.
+The R-scripts can be downloaded from \href{https://www.researchgate.net/profile/Dirk-Tasche} {https://www.researchgate.net/profile/Dirk-Tasche}. } the source and target unconditional score distributions.
 They were intentionally chosen to be quite different such that any distribution shift assumed for the recalibration must be significant.